abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *generandi* from *genero, generare* is the gerund(ive), meaning to beget.
 - Implies *est* coupling *tantus* and *amor*.

-      Furthermore they often wore down their wings with their wandering in the hard rocks, and voluntarily give their lives under the burden: so great is their love of flowers and glory of producing honey.
+      Furthermore they often wore down their wings by wandering in the hard rocks, and voluntarily give their lives under the burden: so great is their love of flowers and glory of producing honey.

 | *ergo ipsas quamvis angusti terminus aevi*